vshah181/SpectralFunctions/README.md

 # Dependency List
 - Fortran compiler (ifort recommended.
 Also tested on gfortran and cray compiler)
-- Blas and lapack implementation (intel math kernel library recommended)
+- Blas and lapack implementation (intel math kernel library recommended, also works with cray libsci)
 - MPI implementation (mpich or OpenMPI)
 - Python $\geq$ 3.7.2
 - Numpy